-India has a federal structure of government where power to legislate is divided between the union/central legislature (parliament) and the state legislature in terms of the subject reserved for them under the Constitution of India.
-In accordance with the Constitution of India, parliament has been entrusted to legislate on matters pertaining to the regulation and development of oilfields and mineral oil resources, and petroleum and petroleum products.
+India has a federal structure of government where the power to legislate is divided between the union/central legislature (Parliament) and the state legislature in terms of the subject reserved for them under the Constitution of India.
+In accordance with the Constitution of India, Parliament has been entrusted to legislate on matters pertaining to the regulation and development of oilfields and mineral oil resources, and petroleum and petroleum products.
 Additionally, ownership of minerals and things of value within territorial waters or the continental shelf, and resources of the exclusive economic zone are vested with the union.
-The Government of India (Gol) is the sole and exclusive owner of hydrocarbons and petroleum, except when the title passes to contractors in accordance with exploration and production contracts.
+The government of India (GoI) is the sole and exclusive owner of hydrocarbons and petroleum, except when the title passes to contractors in accordance with exploration and production contracts.